 Blepharoplasty may be the right cosmetic treatment for you if you have:

 While blepharoplasty is a cosmetic treatment, you may also consider this procedure if saggy eyelids interfere with your peripheral vision.

 Mild bruising and swelling around the eyes are perfectly normal side effects of blepharoplasty surgery.
 You can reduce pain and inflammation by gently applying cold compresses.
 It’s also important to keep your head elevated whenever possible.
 You may consider sleeping on two pillows for the first few days.

 Some patients return to work within a week of their surgery, but the typical recovery period is about ten days.
 To ensure you heal properly, avoid strenuous activity until the team clears you for exercise.

-Dr. Douglas is an internationally-known oculoplastic surgeon with experience in both initial and revision blepharoplasty.
-For more information on this procedure, schedule a consultation in our Beverly Hills office.
-Call (310) 657-4302.
+Dr. Douglas is an expert oculoplastic surgeon with experience in both initial and revision blepharoplasty.
+For more information, call Dr. Raymond Douglas, MD, PhD, or schedule a consultation online today.